barra1212/pixelphoto/README.md

 - The idea for Pixel Photo is my own.

-- I received much support from Code Institute Tutors and from the Code Institute Slack community and am very grateful for same.
+- I received support from Code Institute Tutors and from the Code Institute Slack community and am very grateful for same.

+- Specifically I received support from Joke Heyndels Code Institute to write a user’s purchases in their checkout cart into a new dictionary `id_dict`.
+This enabled the function to iterate through the cart and send an individual email for each high resolution image purchased to the user.
+Thanks @jowings